aaltarazi98/fullstack-guide-2022/README.md

 ## Build your Portfolio & Resume

+IMPORTANT UPDATE: As of the time of this edit, Heroku no longer supports a free-tier.
+An alternative for this would be [Railway](https://railway.app/).
+It has a free tier that doesn't run 24/7, but it will give you what you need as far as experience goes.
+The dev tier will give you what you need and shouldn't cost a penny.

 To build your portfolio, you will need to host your projects online.
 To do so, you must get familiar with Heroku; where you will host your servers, and Netlify; where you will host your websites.

 - [Heroku (Backend)](https://www.heroku.com/)